ckim14/module9-readme-generator/README.md

   ## Description:
-  This application will automatically generate a professional README file through the terminal
+  This application will automatically create a professional looking README file through the terminal.

   ## Installation:
   npm inquirer install

   ## Usage:
-  need to install inquirer and markdown
+  You will need to install inquirer and markdown generator

   ## License
-  Visit https://choosealicense.com/licenses for more details on the GNU_GPLv3 permissions.
+  Visit https://choosealicense.com/licenses for more details on the MIT permissions.

   ## Contribution:
-  no
+  Email me to contribute to this repo.

   ## Tests:
-  n/a
+  N/A

   ## Questions:
   If you have any questions, reach out to me via email or GitHub.